mazetoken/mminer/README.md

-### Mminer 1.0.2
+### MAZE Slp Token Mminer 1.0.3

-_Update and tutorial by [B_S_Z](https://t.me/b_s_z) - https://mazetoken.github.io_
+_Update and tutorial by B_S_Z - https://mazetoken.github.io_

-You can create a mineable SLP tokens (based on Mistcoin covenant contract script) and mine it with Mminer
+You can create a mineable SLP tokens (based on Mistcoin covenant contract script) and mine it with Mminer.
+This tutorial is for mining only

-Mminer is an updated version of Mist miner - bchd_mist_miner_v1 (https://mistcoin.org)
+Mminer is an updated version of Mist miner - [bchd_mist_miner_v1](https://mistcoin.org)

 What is updated:

 - Mminer is patched for "bn not an integer" error and "dust input attack", and stucked reward reduction (patches are from [Blue`s mist miner](https://gitlab.com/blue_mist/miner))

-- package.json - npm packages
+- package.json - npm packages (inculding grpc-bchrpc-node v 0.11.5 - works with BCHD nodes that have slp indexing enabled)

-- NFT1-Group Token mining
+- optional BCHD gRPC slp validation and GraphSearch GS++ slp validation from https://slp.dev (check generate_V1.ts in the Mminer src directory - remove comment (//) from lines 92-104 to enable BCHD gRPC validation or from lines 107-141 to enable graphsearch GS++ validation)

 Mminer is tested and it works, but use it at your own risk.
-If you are not sure about this miner, start with the original miner from https://mistcoin.org.
-The miner is not an "out of the box" application (other software must be installed to run the miner)
+If you are not sure about Mminer, you can try the original miner from https://mistcoin.org.
+Miners are not an "out of the box" applications (other software must be installed to run the miner)

 Mminer is prepared for mining MAZE, but you can use it to mine other tokens and NFTs (scroll down to tokens environment and replace data in Mminer .env file)